 Although state law allows a state employee to work for more than one state agency, there are state and federal guidelines that may prevent dual employment in certain instances.
 Texas Government Code § 667.007 requires a state employee to receive approval from the agency where they currently work before accepting additional employment with another state agency.
-A TWC employee seeking approval of dual employment must submit the TWC's Outside Employment/Dual Employment/Outside Activity Statement for review.
+A TWC employee seeking approval of dual employment must submit TWC's Outside Employment/Dual Employment/Outside Activity Statement (see Section 1.12.1.3 below) for review.

 Certain exceptions may exist.
-For example, exceptions are members of military reserves, persons retired from military service, or persons serving without salary as members of the governing bodies of school districts, cities, towns or other local governmental districts.
+For example, exceptions are members of military reserves, persons retired from military service, or persons serving without salary as members of the governing bodies of school districts, cities, towns, or other local governmental districts.